 How big are we talking?
 Medium-sized usually falls somewhere between 30 to 60 pounds.
-There are many breeds — not to mention mixed breeds — that could bring that extra spark to your home, so it’s wise to start first by doing your research on all the different varieties, and, of course, making sure your entire family is ready for that canine commitment.
+There are many breeds — not to mention mixed breeds — that could bring that extra spark to your home, so it’s wise to start first by doing your research on all the different varieties, and, of course, making sure your entire family is ready for a pet commitment.

 Read on for an AKC-approved list of medium-sized dogs that are great for families.

 Described as sometimes stubborn but always charming, this hound with little legs was originally bred in France and Belgium and revered for their accuracy sniffing out prey during a hunt.
 Somewhere along the way, people fell for their personalities.

 “This breed is known for its easy-going demeanor,” says Hunter.
 “Basset hounds are gentle and patient which makes them perfect for children and families.”

 Considerations: Moderate exercise (and definitely play) is required to keep a basset happy.
 Their distinct long and heavy ears require a bit of maintenance.
 Weekly brushing is also necessary.

 Anybody could pick that face out of a lineup.
 The bulldog’s unique appearance makes them stand out but their jolly personalities — courageous, loyal and friendly — draw people to them.

 “Bulldogs have a sweet, gentle disposition which makes them love most children,” says Hunter of the breed hailing from England.
 “They love people and crave a lot of attention from their families.”